Published Date: Jun 30th, 2025

 Temporary car park

-A temporary car park has been created by the RNLI, near Anstruther Co-operative Supermarket.
+A temporary, park and ride car park has been created by the RNLI, near Anstruther Co-operative Supermarket.
+The current proposed dates for the shuttle bus running from the park and ride to the harbour area are:

 Communications

-Regular updates will be provided through our social media channels and website.
-Road signs will be displayed directing motorists to the temporary car park
+Regular updates will be provided through RNLI and FC social media channels and website.
+Road signs will be displayed directing motorists to the temporary car park.
+Bus and coach operators have been notified and signs will direct buses and coaches to parking at Station Road car park.

 FAQs